LAUNCH YOUR FUTURE

-The Center for Learning, Advising and Student Success (CLASS) is your academic home until you choose a major and are admitted into a WVU school or college that will chart your pathway to graduation and career opportunities.
+The Center for Learning, Advising and Student Success (CLASS) is your academic home until you choose a major or gain admission into a WVU school or college.
+CLASS will chart your pathway to graduation and career opportunities.

 The first step in any journey is deciding where you want to go.
 Who do you want to become?
 What do you want to accomplish?